 - BMT unit — 1 month

-This rotation (1 month/year) involves the care of patients in the state-of-the-art 15-bed BMT unit, with the assistance of an advanced practice provider, a bone marrow transplant fellow, and a supervising physician.
+This rotation involves the care of patients on the inpatient Bone Marrow Transplantation (BMT) Unit, with the assistance of an advanced practice provider, a bone marrow transplant fellow, and an attending physician.
 The fellows and attending physicians make daily patient rounds.
-BMT training encompasses one month per year during the fellows’ training (total of three months).
-The first-year fellow is usually paired with a senior fellow/mentor for the month.
+The first-year fellow is usually paired with a senior fellow for the month.

 Continuity of Care

-Longitudinal patient follow-up is an extremely important aspect of oncology training.
+Longitudinal patient care is an extremely important aspect of Hematology and Oncology training.
 When possible, newly diagnosed patients are seen for follow-up care by the same fellow who initially evaluated them in the outpatient or the inpatient setting.
-During the first-year of the program, fellows have limited opportunities to see patients they initially managed due to the requirements of the inpatient services.
-However, the electronic medical record system allows fellows to track their patients regardless of their current rotation.
-During the last quarter of their first year of training, fellows identify a group of patients to become their formal continuity patients.
-During the second and third years of training, fellows manage their continuity patients with appropriate faculty support.
-The fellows closely monitor their patients’ course of treatment.
-Whenever possible, the fellow is involved in major decision-making related to their primary continuity patients.
+During the latter part of their first year of training, fellows identify a group of patients to become their formal continuity patients.
+During the second and third years of training, fellows manage their continuity patients with appropriate faculty support in their half-day per week continuity clinic.
+The fellows are expected to follow a variety of oncologic and hematologic diagnoses and be involved major decision-making related to their primary continuity clinic patients.

 Scholarship Oversight Committee